http://members.rennlist.org/warren/generator.html

 If flashing the field does not make the generator work, you may have additional problems besides a lack of magnetism in the rotor.
 Further testing will be needed.
 Hopefully, this will give a simple way to field flash your generator if needed.

 If this technique fails, there is another method which may succeed.
 It requires the use of a double male cord with light bulbs in series.
 Due to exposed AC and its associated hazards I would use this only as a last resort.
-It is also why I am onlylinking to the site.
+It is also why I am only

 The Generac tune up kit for 11, 13, and 15HP engines includes a new Champion RC12YC spark plug.